 In 1948, when London happened to host its first Olympic Games, the Swiss watchmaker has also presented its very first Omega Seamaster hand-wound timekeeper.
 Now, 63 years later, as the British capital is making the final preparations to host the 2012 Olympic Games, Omega reintroduces the model as the Omega Seamaster 1948 Co-Axial “London 2012” Limited Edition Automatic.

 Predictably limited to only 1948 individually numbered pieces, the new Omega Seamaster 1948 Co-Axial “London 2012” follows the path paved by the Omega Seamaster Aqua Terra 44 London automatic chronograph watch that was officially introduced just three months ago, in May 2011.

 The dressy timekeeper is presented in a modest stainless steel case only 39 millimeters in diameter and offers a dial layout that looks very much like the design of the original 1948 model.

 The four applied Arabic numerals are still at their normal places at 3, 6, 9 and 12 o’clock of the opaline silver dial and the eight arrowhead-shaped hour markers are also there.
 Ditto the small seconds indicator at 6 hours.

 Even the modern Omega logo is replaced with its vintage counterpart.

 Oh, did I mention that all these elements are made of 18-karat white gold?
 Well, they are.

 There are, of course, some minor differences that make the watch look more modern, but, on the other hand, make it more similar in appearance to the beautiful 1966 collection from Girard-Perregaux.
 Like, for example, the diamond-polished leaf-shaped hour and minute hands and the railway minute track that was transferred from the inner to the outer part of the dial.

-Luckily, the only thing that reminds us of London Olympic Games 2012 is the yellow gold medallion on the timepiece’s back, but you won’t see it very often.
+Luckily, the only thing that reminds us of the London Olympic Games 2012 is the yellow gold medallion on the timepiece’s back, but you won’t see it often.

 Sporting the traditional stamped LOG 2012 logo, the medallion denies us the entertaining view at the relatively new Omega 2202 co-axial self-winding caliber, which is based on the well-known Omega 2500C engine.